 We can’t really emphasise this enough – you need comprehensive software that ticks all the boxes.
 Start researching now and if you have an accountant, discuss it with them as soon as possible.
 They’ll be able to use their experience to guide you in the best options for your business.
 It’s tempting to leave it, but that’s really not a great idea!

-- 2022 (and ’24) will come round faster than you think.
-We get it.
+- April 2026 will come round faster than you think.
+We get it, you’re busy.
 But the weeks fly by and the last thing you want is to be stressing at the last minute.
-Also, if you need to start keeping records, update software or change some of your internal processes, you may hit problems you can’t predict.
+Also, if you need to start keeping records, update software, or change some of your internal processes, you may hit problems you can’t predict.
 These will take time and brain space to solve.

-- Large numbers of businesses will be affected.
-As times goes on, there’s likely to be huge congestion.
+- The changes affect a large number of businesses.
+As times goes on, there’s likely to be congestion.
 Your accountant and software provider may be swamped and less able to help.
 The same applies to the HMRC helpline – so get in there early.

 Some self-employed people, businesses, agents, and landlords already maintain digital records and provide updates to HMRC as part of a pilot scheme, rather than completing a Self Assessment tax return.
 You can also sign up on a voluntary basis on the Sign Up Your Business for Making Tax Digital for Income Tax page of the Gov.uk website.